 I used to think that it was, but I have been privileged to meet many people that have graduated college without any student loan debt without help from their parents.
-Some they worked while they were in school to pay as they went while others spent an hour a week in high school applying for different scholarships.
+Some worked while they were in school to pay as they went while others spent an hour a week in high school applying for different scholarships.
 It opened my eyes that student loans are not necessary, but it will involve hard work and discipline to get through school without them.

 What kind of debts you were having?

-We had a car loan, credit card debt and some student loan debt.
+We had a car loan, credit card debt, and some student loan debt.

-Originally I was a Financial Planner and I realized that we primarily only helped people had lots of money, the 1%.
-I really had a passion for the rest of people that needed help and decided to start a business providing Financial Coaching to help the 99% pay off debt and get on a path to achieve their financial goals.
+Originally I was a Financial Planner and I realized that we primarily only helped people who had lots of money, the 1%.
+I really had a passion for the rest of the people that needed help and decided to start a business providing Financial Coaching to help the 99% pay off debt and get on a path to achieve their financial goals.